-Once you have been accepted as an exchange student to TUAS, you can start preparing your study-abroad period.
+Once you have been accepted as an exchange student to Turku UAS, you can start preparing your study-abroad period.

 Below you can find information about things you should take care of before your arrival to Finland.

-Student Health Care Center requires all the students who have lived / stayed in countries with high risk of tuberculosis for more than 3 months to provide the following health documents.
+Turku Health Care services requires the following health documents from all the students who have lived / stayed in countries with high risk of tuberculosis for more than 3 months:

 - Doctor’s statement of health

-Please send the documents to the following address by post before your arrival to TUAS:
+Documents have to be provided in the country where you are invited to study from.
+The documents must be filled in English.
+Please send the documents to the following address by post before your arrival to Turku UAS:

 Students outside of EU and ETA countries need a residence permit or visa to study in Finland.
 Remember to start the application process immediately after you receive the letter of acceptance.

-If you are staying maximum of 90 days you might need a visa.
+If you are staying in Finland maximum of 90 days you might need a visa.
 Check the Finland Foreign Affairs Ministry's country specific list for required travelling documents.